atomsrivet/atomsrivet.github.io/effugium.md

 ## Game Demo

-My research uses games to study how humans learn and make decisions.
+My research uses games to study how people learn and make decisions.
 To play a demo of an escape room inspired game I built for this, follow the links below:

 <br>
 <center>